 Concentration in Management

-The Management concentration can be combined with a major or concentration in a nonbusiness area such as Church Ministries, Intercultural Studies, Computer Science/Information Management, Music, Art, Social Work, Recreation or Science to provide a solid foundation for managing a store or program in your desired vocational area, such as art, music, social services, recreation or professional services.
+The Management concentration can be combined with a major or concentration in a nonbusiness area such as Church Ministries, Intercultural Studies, Computer Science/Information Management, Music, Art, Social Work, Recreation or Science to provide a solid foundation for managing an organization or program in your desired vocational area, such as ministry, missions, art, music, social services, recreation or professional services.
+The concentration is more intensive than a minor and equivalent to the non-comprehensive majors offered in many areas.

-The concentration consists of 36 credits that include seven courses from the business core requirements to provide a basic foundation in accounting, economics, marketing, law, management, finance, and strategic management.
+The concentration consists of 36 credits that include courses to provide a basic foundation in accounting, economics, marketing, law, management, finance, and strategic management.
 The concentration also includes the upper-division major requirements of operations management, human resource management, human behavior in organizations and three approved business elective credits.

 Each of Evangel's academic programs is made up of a set of core curriculum, program requirements and electives.
 The courses listed below are just a small sample of courses that might be taken as a part of this specific program.